-As you can see from my diagram, the DAO enzyme is dependent on vitamin B6, B12, iron, copper and vitamin C. Diuretics, hormone replacement drugs, vibrates and statins (and others) deplete these nutrients thus causing a MIS… the acronym for “medication induced SNP” and the first letters form “MIS” as you can see.
-Yes I made that up, but you will see me using that term from now on.
+As you can see from my diagram, the DAO enzyme is dependent on vitamin B6, B12, iron, copper and vitamin C. Diuretics, hormone replacement drugs, vibrates and statins (and others) deplete these nutrients thus causing an MIS… the acronym for “medication-induced SNP” and the first letters form “MIS” as you can see.
+Yes, I made that up, but you will see me using that term from now on.
 So a Medication-Induced SNP can happen in the absence of an actual gene SNP.
 The medication is acting like the homozygous polymorphism, only worse.
-You see, having a polymorphism doesn’t mean you will have expression of the SNP, whereas (and this is highly unfortunate) taking a medication is a slam dunk for expressing what looks like a SNP!
+You see, having a polymorphism doesn’t mean you will have an expression of the SNP, whereas (and this is highly unfortunate) taking a medication is a slam dunk for expressing what looks like an SNP!
 It is definitely going to be a ‘drug mugger’ of nutrients, thus it is definitely going to hinder your pathways and either upregulate or downregulate a biochemical pathway.
 How much did I make to discover this?
 Zero, but my research will hopefully make your life better and spark discussions all over the world.
-If you have more interest in how medications are inducing SNPs, I’ve created the world’s first resource and this is especially handy for practitioners, and savvy consumers.
-It’s laminated pathways on a keyring, with all the medications embedded on the pathways.
-You can click here to learn about my keyring pathyways.
+If you have more interest in how medications are inducing SNPs, I’ve created the world’s first resource and this is especially handy for practitioners and savvy consumers.
+It’s laminated pathways on a keyring, with all the medications embedded in the pathways.
+You can click here to learn about my keyring pathways.

-In the case of the HNMT and MAO enzyme, the following drugs deplete riboflavin which is needed to run that enzyme: Hormone replacement, diuretics and certain antidepressants.
-Those categories of drugs cause a MIS “medication induced snp” and effectively cause histamine to build up in your bloodstream.
+In the case of the HNMT and MAO enzyme, the following drugs deplete riboflavin which is needed to run that enzyme: Hormone replacement, diuretics, and certain antidepressants.
+Those categories of drugs cause an MIS “medication-induced SNP” and effectively cause histamine to build up in your bloodstream.
 This part is huge: If your physician doesn’t tease these problems (either a DAO block or an HNMT block) caused by medications you take, or by polymorphisms you have, then the following may happen to you:

 * You might get a diagnosis for “migraines” or “cluster headaches” and you are given a lazy-Susan of drugs to reduce headache frequency.
 For example: